 If you or a loved one have sustained a traumatic brain injury (TBI), let us start by saying we are genuinely saddened that yet another individual has suffered such an unfortunate life event.
 We wish you and all survivors of TBI a speedy and complete recovery.

-At Siegel & Coonerty, our attorneys represent individuals and their families who have survived a traumatic brain injury.
+At Siegel & Coonerty LLP, our attorneys represent individuals and their families who have survived a traumatic brain injury.
 We have the experience, understanding, and proven excellence in representing TBI survivors and never resolve a case until our sense of justice is fully satisfied.

 If you or a loved one has survived a traumatic brain injury, contact our office for a free consultation.
 We proudly serve all of the New York City area, including non-English speaking communities.
 Se habla español.